 Significant New Information Description Aspects of Plan Affected Warrant Change to Any Aspects of the Plan (Yes/No) If yes, include section of the Plan DWR AEM DWR collected statewide aerial geophysical data, including for the Santa Cruz Mid-County Basin, to help refine geologic structure and other aspects of HCM.
 Potentially basin setting / HCM No 7 new ISW monitoring wells and 6 streamflow gages Installation of shallow monitoring wells and coupled stream gages to monitor interconnected surface water.
 Filled GSP-identified data gap.
 Basin setting, monitoring network No, monitoring network changes do not warrant change to GSP 2 new deep coastal monitoring wells Installation of deep coastal monitoring wells to monitor seawater intrusion in the deepest aquifers where groundwater is extracted.
 Filled GSP-identified data gap.
 Monitoring network, SMC, HCM depth of aquifer contacts No, monitoring network changes do not warrant change to GSP PWS SWIP recharge and monitoring well installation Installed 3 SWIP recharge wells and 9 monitoring wells in the Purisima A and BC aquifers.
 Monitoring wells are equipped with water level and conductivity transducers and monitored for an extensive list of groundwater quality constituents.
-Potentially basin setting, HCM, aquifer properties, contact depths No PWS demonstration testing Pilot recharge demonstration testing with potable treated groundwater performed in October 2024.
-Data used to refine aquifer properties in the groundwater model near the project wells.
-Aquifer properties and basin setting No SCWD ASR Pilot and Demonstration testing ASR pilot and demonstration testing to support permanent ASR wells and permitting Aquifer properties and basin setting No Soquel Creek Streamflow Assessment Study.
+Potentially basin setting, HCM, aquifer properties, contact depths No SCWD ASR Pilot and Demonstration testing ASR pilot and demonstration testing to support permanent ASR wells and permitting Aquifer properties and basin setting No Soquel Creek Streamflow Assessment Study.
 Resource Conservation District of Santa Cruz County (December 2019) 3-year study of streamflow conditions and land use patterns in the Soquel Creek watershed aimed at better understanding rural water demand, surface water availability, and implications for salmonid recovery.
 The goal of this work is to inform and help prioritize future water conservation projects to enhance late season streamflow conditions in strategic locations throughout the watershed.
 Helps the MGA design and plan PMAs that avoid habitat impairment.
 No, findings were informational.